dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp0701.md

 (do ((i 0 (1+ i))) ((>= i 4)) (print i))
 ```

 Notice that the result form has been omitted.
-This is, however, not a particularly idiomatic use of DO, as this loop is much more simply written using DOTIMES.7
+This is, however, not a particularly idiomatic use of DO, as this loop is much more simply written using DOTIMES.
+7

 ```c
 (dotimes (i 4) (print i))